Consumer Sentiment Analysis

 Value for Money

 • Overall, consumers in both markets continue to rate NI as a better value for money tourism destination than ROI and GB.
-Competition from abroad remains strong, however.
+NI is widely perceived as offering good VFM across the tourism offer, particularly for meals/eating out, accommodation and shopping.

 Cost of living impact